Thinking about hiring your children as a tax loophole? Probably because it’s summer, several clients and friends have recently asked me about this.

 If you’ve got a really successful business, given the progressive nature of income taxes, you might pay even higher marginal rates on your last dollars of income.
 Federal income tax rates go as high as basically 40%.

-In comparison, if you hire your son or daughter (or even your grandson or granddaughter) and you do the accounting right, they will pay no federal income taxes on the first $6,200 they make.
+In comparison, if you hire your son or daughter (or even your grandson or granddaughter) and you do the accounting right, they will pay no federal income taxes on the first $6,300 they make in 2017.
 They will probably pay very little state income tax.
 And even if they make more, the federal and state tax rates will be low.
 A child or grandchild might make as much as $20,000 a year and pay an average tax rate of less than 10%, for example.
 And that tax bill might be easily ground down to nearly zero if the child or grandchild qualifies for tax credits the business owner can’t use.

 In short, paying a generous wage to a family member can save a business owner substantial taxes.